rogiia/ruxu.dev/articles/ai/build-an-ai-agent-with-tools.md

 ## What are Tools?

-A **tool** are just *programs or functions* that you expose to your LLM to allow it to invoke them autonomously.
+A **tool** is a *program or function* that you expose to your LLM to allow it to invoke it autonomously.
 A tool can be as simple as a Python function implemented in the same agent code and as complex as an MCP (Model Context Protocol) server that does a HTTP request to an API that reads or updates a database.

 > Note: MCP is not covered in this part of the series but it will be covered in the future.